View Issue Details

 The result of a TLS Inspection deployment is that the TLS channel cannot be trusted at either end, and is effectively not confidential.
 This exposes passwords, session cookies, and all other data on the wire.
 Unfortunately, this is almost entirely beyond the control of the end user, and next to impossible to detect at the server.

 At the scripting level, almost nothing can be done short of redundantly implementing full asymmetric cryptography for both the client and server.
+If the inspection threat is sufficiently malicious, then scripting solutions are moot because script itself can be compromised to defeat any form of trust.

 At the transport level, the obvious remedy is something like Apache's `SSLVerifyClient require` directive.
 But this means a full PKI deployment to end users, just to protect confidentiality at the server level.
 It also implies end users would be tied to their own devices or risk trying to use personal certificates on foreign clients.
 To further complicate matters, the certificates would have to be tied to each user's account so that one user couldn't proxy traffic for another.